my diamond-shape logo; quite minimalisitic. Liam Collod

 blog/ > blog/

-article1.rst > article1.html
+article1.md > article1.html

 article1-image.jpg > article1-image.jpg